grafana/agent/docs/sources/flow/reference/components/beyla.ebpf.md

 You must specify the `output` block, but all its arguments are optional.
 By default, telemetry data is dropped.
-Configure the `traces` argument accordingly to send traces data to other components.
+Configure the `traces` argument to send traces data to other components.

 ## Exported fields